 a brief composition (piece of writing) on a single subject that usually presents the personal views of the author

 Example: I used my research to help me write my essay on Albert Einstein.
 While researching and writing my essay I discovered that Einstein was a C student, he even received Ds and Fs!

 Example: I needed to carefully evaluate which resources I would use for my report, because I found that some of them were filled with errors.

-facts or statements that prove
+facts, statements, or physical signs that prove

 something or support a conclusion